Workshop for Dogs That Over React on Walks

 Workshop Summary

-One of the top issues my clients contact me for help with, is their Romanian rescue dogs that are over reactive to dogs, people and other triggers on walks.
+One of the top issues adopters reach out for help with, is their Romanian or overseas rescue dogs barking, lunging & generally having big feelings towards dogs, people, joggers, cyclists and a myriad of other things on walks.
 It's a big and stressful problem when you're faced with it every day, every time you step outside the door to walk your dogs.
-I know first hand what that feels like!
-I've had several 'reactive' German Shepherds over the years, and my own Romanian boy, Tramp, was 'reactive' to pretty much everything as a teenager.

 Why Would this Workshop be Perfect for You?

-Because although you may have read lots of training advice around reactivity on walks, and possibly even worked with other trainers, not all trainers understand Romanian dogs and their sometimes quirky natures.
+Although you may have read lots of training advice around reactivity on walks, and possibly even worked with other trainers, not all trainers understand Romanian dogs and their sometimes quirky natures.
 Many Romanian dogs can benefit from a slightly different approach when working on their 'over the top' reactions on walks.
 There can be little tweaks, that if done slightly differently can set our foreign rescue dogs up better when it comes to how they feel about the things they are triggered by.

-In addition, many Romanian and foreign rescue dogs aren't comfortable around strangers, so working via an online program can be a great option for these dogs.
-You get to work in the comfort of your own home and familiar environment, you get to be able to watch the information and instructions over and over.
+In addition, many Romanian and foreign rescue dogs aren't comfortable around strangers, so working via an online program can be a good option for these dogs.
 There is no travel involved for you or your dog and you're not tied to classes or appointments.

-Workshop Pricing
+Workshop Price

-• Reactivity on Walks Mini Workshop
+Reactivity on Walks Mini Workshop

-• £37
+£37

 Buy Now